Puppy (band)

-Puppy is an English rock band from London, formed in 2014.
+Puppy are an English rock band from London, formed in 2014.
 The band's lineup consists of vocalist/guitarist Jock Norton, bass guitarist Will Michael and drummer Billy Howard Price.
 They are currently signed to Rude Records.

 History

 2014–2015: Formation and early years

 Following the demise of the band Polterghost, Norton and Price formed Puppy in late 2014 with bass player Matthew Rickelton.
 In 2015, Puppy debuted their first single "Forever", subsequently followed by "The Great Beyond".
 Both songs appeared as playable tracks on Guitar Hero Live.
 Following a string of dates throughout the year supporting the likes of Demob Happy, Pity Sex and Kagoule as well as a performance at the Reeperbahn Festival in Hamburg, Germany in September, Puppy released their self-titled debut EP in 2015.

 2016–2017: Vol II

 Will Michael replaced Matthew Rickelton on bass duties shortly after the release of their debut EP.
 On 10 April 2016, Daniel P. Carter played Puppy's single "Entombed" on the BBC Radio 1 Rock Show for the first time.

 In May 2016, Puppy announced, via their Facebook page, that they would be releasing a new EP later that year, which would include "Entombed".
 After an appearance at that year's Download Festival, they released their second EP, entitled Vol II, on 12 August 2016.
 In October 2016, the band toured with Sorority Noise across the UK.

 The band signed to Spinefarm Records in March 2017 and embarked on a short European tour supporting Creeper and Milk Teeth.
 In April that year, Puppy were nominated for "Best New Band" at The 2017 Metal Hammer Golden Gods Awards.
 Dates supporting CKY in May and Kvelertak in October preceded a small headline tour throughout the UK in late 2017.
 The band re-released Vol II on 29 September 2017 via Spinefarm Records.